-John Deere workers say their pandemic sacrifice needs to be rewarded now
+How the pandemic drove John Deere factory workers to demand more

 “It is very clear that it’s the workers’ right to advocate for themselves when the company they are part of has record profits, and we recognize that both those workers and the company itself are extremely important parts of our local economy,” Moline’s mayor, Sangeetha Rayapati, said in an interview.

-The area fell on hard times in the late 1970s as some large manufacturers closed up shop.
+The region fell on hard times in the late 1970s as some large manufacturers closed up shop.
 Deere remained, providing jobs that local residents coveted well into the 1990s, workers say.

-Chad, a picketer alongside Flemming who would give only his first name, said his parents, uncles and grandparents all retired from Deere.
+Chad, a worker picketing alongside Flemming, said his parents, uncles and grandparents all retired from Deere.
 Many workers of their era would retire after 30 years with the company, sometimes in their 50s, with Deere continuing to provide their health care, Chad said.

-In the late 1990s, Deere started ratcheting back its more generous benefits, including post-retirement health insurance, a move that brought Deere in line with many other employers nationwide, but rankled local residents who’d come to expect more.
+In the late 1990s, Deere started ratcheting back its more generous benefits, including post-retirement health insurance, a move that brought Deere in line with many other employers nationwide but rankled local residents who’d come to expect more.

 “I’ll have to work till I’m 65 just to get Medicare,” said Chad, who joined the company in 2004.